Bienreti/os212/tips.md

 #### 1. Spend less time to actually read the OSC book (just grasp the general idea by skimming) and spend more time on resources on the internet

 Sometimes the book is too technical and hard to follow.
 Save your time by searching other resources on the internet.
-They are mostly more easy to understand.
+They are mostly easier to understand.

 #### 2. Do all the demo and last year mid/final-term exams (don't skip it)